 - He was born into a poor family.
 Despite the lack of money, he had a great desire to study and to fulfil his desire, he became a vegetable vendor to raise money for his studies.

 - In childhood, he was greatly inspired by the theories of Bal Gangadhar Tilak (an Indian Independence Activist and Nationalist).

 - Although he was born in Bombay Presidency (Now, Maharashtra), he spent most of the time in North India, especially, in Uttar Pradesh, Rajasthan, and Madhya Pradesh.

 - He received his education in Rajasthan.
 He was so brilliant at studies that Raoraja of Sikar gave him a scholarship.

-- In school days, he joined the ‘Rashtriya Swayamsevak Sangh’ (RSS).
+- In school days in 1928, he joined the ‘Rashtriya Swayamsevak Sangh’ (RSS).